An0ther-Human/google-homepage/README.md

-This project is going to be clone of the Google homepage and at the end of the project I hope to have a more concrete understanding of HTML and CSS.
+This project is going to be a clone of the Google homepage and at the end of the project I hope to have a more concrete understanding of HTML and CSS.